AKnownEntity/TalisHashlipsConverter/README.md

 ### Step 1 - Import files

-Import your Hashlips output files into the `/input` folder.
+Import your Hashlips output files into the `/input` folder and remove the `.gitkeep` file.
 You will need to import each image file & json.
 These files should be named only using numbers in incremental order.

 ### Step 2 - Update variables